Elon Musk’s SpaceX Starship rocket lands successfully but then explodes

-But shortly after the landing, the spacecraft exploded on the pad, spewing debris across SpaceX’s launch site in South Texas.
-No one was on the rocket, and there were no reports of any injuries.
+But eight minutes after the landing, the spacecraft exploded on the pad, spewing debris across SpaceX’s launch site in South Texas.
+No one was on the rocket, and there were no reports of injuries.

 In previous attempts, the rocket landed hard and exploded.
 But this version, known as Serial Number 10, or SN 10, seemed to go successfully from start to finish.
 It lifted off at 6:14 p.m.
-Eastern from SpaceX’s launch site in southern Texas, coasted to its top altitude, and then fell back toward Earth horizontally as its fins provided stability.
+Eastern time from SpaceX’s launch site, coasted to its top altitude, and then fell back toward Earth horizontally as its fins provided stability.

 The spacecraft then righted itself, refired its three engines and touched down softly in a cloud of dust and smoke.